flytbase/flytdocs/source/docs/FlytOS/FlytOSInstallationGuide.rst

 1. Why should it be expanded?
 2. How to expand in detail.

-You can install all FlytOS dependencies by either installing FlytImage(the preferred approach) in your 32GB storage device or separately install all the dependencies by following this guide:
+You can install all FlytOS dependencies by either installing FlytOS Linux Image(the preferred approach) in your 32GB storage device or separately install all the dependencies by following this guide:

 1. Install the following dependencies first:

    a) Linux - Ubuntu 16.04
    b) `ROS - Kinetic <http://wiki.ros.org/kinetic/Installation/Ubuntu>`_
-   c) `OpenCV 2.4 <http://wiki.ros.org/kinetic/Installation/Ubuntu>`_(for vision/video streaming APIs).
+   c) `OpenCV 2.4 <http://wiki.ros.org/kinetic/Installation/Ubuntu>`_ (for vision/video streaming APIs).
    d) Other dependencies - Run the following commands in your terminal with sudo permission.

       .. code-block:: python